scaramouche-00/phienics/README.md

 `quay.io/fenicsproject/stable:2017.2.0`
 in the commands above, as opposed to `quay.io/fenicsproject/stable`

-Clone or download the Astronomaly repository:<br>
+Clone or download the phienics repository:<br>
 `git clone https://github.com/scaramouche-00/phienics`

 Navigate to the phienics folder.
 To play with the code, you can start by running the UV_main.ipynb and IR_main.ipynb notebooks provided, which compute the field profiles, gradients and operators for two case-study theories.